Rich Chocolate Buttercream

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

-Adapted from Cooks Illustrated, this rich and creamy chocolate buttercream tastes like a chocolate bar in frosting form.
-Unlike most chocolate buttercreams, it’s made with real chocolate in addition to cocoa powder, which makes all the difference in flavor.
-Not only is the recipe quick and easy but it’s also foolproof – a welcome change from most homemade chocolate buttercreams, which are temperamental.
-Using a food processor ensures that the buttercream turns out smooth, creamy, and glossy.
-If you don’t have one, an electric mixer will work too, but you’ll need to sift the cocoa powder before adding it to prevent lumps and allow a little extra time for mixing at every step.
-The recipe makes about 3 cups, which is enough for 24 cupcakes, one 8 or 9-inch layer cake, or one 9×13 sheet cake.
+Adapted from Cooks Illustrated, this rich and creamy chocolate buttercream frosting tastes just like a chocolate bar in frosting form.
+Unlike most chocolate buttercream frosting recipes, it’s made with real chocolate in addition to cocoa powder, which makes all the difference in flavor.
+With just a few minutes of prep, it’s quick and easy to prepare and completely foolproof—a welcome change from most chocolate frostings, which can be temperamental.
+Using a food processor guarantees a smooth, creamy, and glossy result.
+If you don’t have one, an electric mixer will work too, but be sure to sift the cocoa powder first to prevent lumps and allow a little extra time for mixing at each step.
+The recipe makes about 3 cups, enough for 24 cupcakes, one 8 or 9-inch layer cake, or a 9×13 sheet cake.

 What You’ll Need To Make Rich Chocolate Buttercream